 “It’s a time that will be indelibly etched in my mind,” says Hugo.
 “The uncertainty about her diagnosis and where we would be going in the future was pretty intense.”

-Between one in forty and one in sixty people unknowingly carry the gene responsible for SMA.2 If a couple already has a child with the disease, each of their subsequent children has a one-in-four chance of inheriting SMA.2 Parents of children with SMA are usually unaware they carry the faulty genes and often have not heard of SMA until their child has been diagnosed.
+Between one in forty to one in sixty people carry the gene mutation responsible for SMA.2 If both parents carry the gene mutation i.e. carriers, there is a one-in-four chance their child will be born with SMA.2 Parents of children with SMA are usually unaware they carry the faulty genes and may not have heard of SMA until their child has been diagnosed.

 The broader SMA community supported Seona and Hugo throughout this time, guiding them through Matilda’s diagnosis and continue to be a source of support for the family.